MECLabTUDA/ASMR/README.md

 ## Getting Started

-To run a federated training a config file needs to be created.
-For the documentation, we added a [demo config](https://github.com/mirko-code/MedFed/blob/main/configs/demo_conf.yml) to this repository.
+To run federated training, you need to create a configuration file.
+For reference, we have included a [demo config](https://github.com/mirko-code/MedFed/blob/main/configs/demo_conf.yml) in this repository's documentation.

-The training can then be executed by the following command:
+You can execute the training using the following command:

 ```
 python3 main.py --gpu=0,1,2,3 --exp_path=demo_config.yml --logfile=logfile.txt
 ```
-Note that the the config file must be located inside the config directory and the logfile inside
+Ensure that the configuration file is placed inside the `config` directory and the logfile is placed inside the `logs` directory.

-## Demo

-1. Download Data
-2. Create Config File
-3. How to run

-## Key Components

-## How to extend
- ### Adding a new aggregation method
- ### Adding new Datasets
- ### Adding a new detection method